Developer(s) – Polyphony Digital

 Designer – Kazunori Yamauchi

-Released on the back of immense success on the original PlayStation with the first and second instalment, Gran Turismo 3 had a lot of hype to live up to pending release, and was able to do so in spectacular fashion; even gaining a score of 39/40 from Japan’s Famitsu, becoming only the eighth game in the publication’s history at that time to receive this honour.
+Released on the back of immense success on the original PlayStation with the first and second installment, Gran Turismo 3 had a lot of hype to live up to the pending release, and was able to do so in spectacular fashion; even gaining a score of 39/40 from Japan’s Famitsu, becoming only the eighth game in the publication’s history at that time to receive this honor.
 Though I do have to say as a prerequisite that I spent a lot of time playing this game when I was a kid, the more I’ve grown up, the more I’ve started to see this game as being more generic than what it’s initial reviews probably suggested; despite the fact I still enjoy playing it to this day.

 Graphics – 10/10

 Though it is very easy to look upon this game nowadays and see largely outdated and inferior experience to what is normally portrayed in racing games these days, especially if you belong to a younger generation of gamers, at the time, a video game that looked as good as this back in 2001 was nothing short of phenomenal.
 I remember not only did it blow me away at the time, but it also made me extremely excited for what games could expect to see later on in the shelf life of the PlayStation 2.
-We all though the Dreamcast was something else compared to the like of the Nintendo 64 and the original PlayStation, but it was games like this that helped Sony to take gaming visuals to the next level, so to speak.
+We all thought the Dreamcast was something else compared to the like of the Nintendo 64 and the original PlayStation, it was games like this that helped Sony to take gaming visuals to the next level, so to speak.
 Aside from that, the game also has quite an impressive soundtrack, featuring songs from bands such as Feeder and Ash.

 Gameplay – 7/10